 Government announces five-week cap on rental deposits- but haart goes one better

 The government has recently confirmed that it will cut the maximum deposit for rentals of less than £50,000 to five weeks, down from six weeks.
 According to the National Landlords Association and the Residential Landlords Association, the reduction could force landlords out of the market.
-However, haart partnered with flatfair earlier this year to launch a solution which protec ...
+However, haart partnered with flatfair earlier this year to launch a solution which prot ...